TechAngelX/SML-Interpreter/README.md

    remove the explicit calls to the subclasses and the `switch` statement.
    This will allow the `SML` language to be extended without having to modify the original code.
    Remember that your reflection code should not mention any instruction subclass names.
-It should also be fairly general to accommodate new types of instructions, for example, bitwise operations on integers that work similarly to `add` or branching on "less than" or "not equal" and so on.
+It should also be fairly general to accommodate new types of instruction, for example, bitwise operations on integers that work similarly to `add` or branching on "less than" or "not equal" and so on.

 2. Modify the source code to use *dependency injection*, the *singleton* design pattern,